Get us in your inbox

 Sure, Cambridge is known the world over for its architecture, its natural beauty and, obvs, its community of boffins.
 But did you know it’s also a foodie hotspot?
 Once you’re done punting down the Cam or pitching your way through the rooms of the Fitzwilliam, Cambridge has plenty of top-notch restaurants to choose from.

 Whether you’re in the mood for Italian pasta, Middle Eastern falafel or just some quintessentially English grub, Cambridge’s culinary choices boast fabulous scope and diversity.
-For when you’re done ticking off everything on our list of the city’s best things to do, here are all the refuel options you’ll need: the best restaurants in Cambridge right now.
+For when you’re done ticking off the city's best attractions and culture spots, here are all the refuel options you’ll need: the best restaurants in Cambridge right now.

 The Old Bicycle Shop